Welcome

 Guy Curval last raced in

-1969, when after an injury-filled career his doctors told him
+1969, when after an injury-filled career his doctors ordered him

-never to race again.
+to stop.
 Guy is still to be seen around the

 sport in